ArweaveTeam/docs.arweave.org-info/mining/metrics.md

 **Debugging**: These charts can help you identify activity that could be impacting your performance (e.g. mining, syncing, packing).
-For example a spike in `POST /tx2` or `GET /tx` might correspond to a period of high Arweave nework activity.
+For example a spike in `POST /tx2` or `GET /tx` might correspond to a period of high Arweave network activity.
 Or a high total latency servicing `GET /chunk2` might indicate that your node is serving a lot of chunks to peers.
 Depending on the type of activity and how strongly it is impacting your node performance, you can take different actions.